sassoftware/sasoptpy/doc/guide/workflow.rst

 There are two main disadvantages of working with client-side models.
-First, if your model is relatively large, the generated MPS DataFrame or OPTMODEL code may allocate a large memory on your machine.
+First, if your model is relatively large, the generated MPS DataFrame or OPTMODEL code might allocate a large memory on your machine.
-Second, the information that needs to be passed from client to server might be larger than using a server-side model.
+Second, the information that needs to be passed from client to server might be larger compared to using a server-side model.

 See the following representation of the client-side model workflow for CAS (Viya) servers: